paulbadcock/puppet-kitchen-docker/README.md

 # puppet-kitchen-docker
-CentOS container with test-kitchen, kitchen-puppet, kitchen-docker and Docker app.
+CentOS container with test-kitchen, kitchen-puppet, kitchen-docker and Docker app for CI testing